grafana/grafana-bench/README.md

 ### test

-The test subcommand is a wrapper around running grafana-api-tests against a grafana instance.
+The test subcommand is a wrapper for running k6 tests against a grafana instance that gives us standard variable names ($GRAFANA_URL) and output.

 The test runner executes a set of tests passed as parameter and reports the results.